 Chocolate dipped strawberries are (in our opinion) one of the best things about Summer, and here is what you need to know.
 These tips and tricks are for using coverture chocolate (chocolate with cocoa butter, not vegetable fat).

-If you want your chocolate to look lovely rich and glossy, and you want to dip the strawberries in advance (like the day before), you are either going to need to temper your chocolate or in the process of melting it, not let it get over 32 degrees Celsius.
-Now don't be frightened about tempering, you can do this using your microwave at home, a digital thermometer will make it easier.
-For instructions on tempering chocolate.
+If you want your chocolate to look lovely rich and glossy, and you want to dip the strawberries in advance (like the day before), you are either going to need to temper your chocolate or be really careful in the process of meting the chocolate so it doesn't go above 32 degrees Celsius.

 - Make sure your strawberries are washed and dried then left at room temperature (we recommend this for eating too, you get much more flavour from the strawberry).